openaq/openaq-fetch/README.md

 `node index.js --help`

-For the above to work, you will need to have certain environment variables set as in the table below
+For production deployment, you will need to have certain environment variables set as in the table below

 | Name | Description | Default |
 |---|---|---|